 Result: A total of 130 patients were included in the study.

-The mortality rate was 58.8% (n=130).
-Mortality rates patients hospitalised with acute exacerbation of Chronic Obstructive Pulmonary Disease with DECAF scores > 3.
-The sensitivity of DECAF and BAP65 scores for prediction of mechanical ventilation need was 86.21% and 72.41%, respectively, whereas the specificity of was 68.32% and 31.68%, respectively, with 72.31% accuracy in DECAF score and 40.77% accuracy in BAP65 class.
-A positive significant correlation was found between DECAF score and BAP65 class (r=0.293, p=0.001).
+Among patients with DECAF scores >3, the mortality rate was 58.8%.
+DECAF had higher sensitivity (86.21%) and specificity (68.32%) for predicting the need for mechanical ventilation, compared to BAP65 (sensitivity 72.41%, specificity 31.68%).
+The overall accuracy was 72.31% for DECAF and 40.77% for BAP65.
+A statistically significant positive correlation was observed between DECAF score and BAP65 class (r = 0.293, p = 0.001).

 Conclusion: In conclusion, a clinical prediction tool must be applicable, reliable, and beneficial.
 Both scores are practical in the sense that they can be easily calculated by asking simple questions and conducting routine laboratory tests.
-The BAP65 scoring system inculdes variable that are non invasive and quick to apply on a patient that is presenting to the ED, but it is also seen that its ease of use has not proven it to be a better scoring system in our analysis.
+The BAP65 scoring system includes variable that are noninvasive and quick to apply on a patient that is presenting to the ED, but it is also seen that its ease of use has not proven it to be a better scoring system in our analysis.
 In spite of the small sample size, DECAF score excels in predicting the mortality and the need for mechanical ventilation.